|

 .

-angular momentum in the three-axis.
-For a particle having mass
+gives the component of angular momentum in the three-axis.
+For a

 and spin